 For the past two years, I couldn’t blog because I was busy with other agendas.
 When I wanted to take a time for myself and think, something urgent popped up from nowhere and forced me to intervene immediately.
-As a writer, I felt bad to spend a month without a new post on my blog or even a conversation about the environment or development with a friend.
+As a writer, I felt bad to spend a month without a new post on my blog or even a conversation about the environment with a friend.

 There is no single formula to find balance for your life and work.
 It is something we all struggle with.
 As the world’s innovation advances, we usually find ourselves inexperienced and in constant need of money for new products and services.

 Generally, everyone has been through some uncomfortable times while trying to meet their boss’s needs in a way that satisfies them personally.
 And because we naturally want to prove ourselves to others for profit, we can’t fight the balance battle easily.

 Here are a few tricks that I practiced before getting back to my writing feet.
 My intention is to help you turn your overloaded table into a manageable workload that allows you to work and to have a balanced life.

 - Be honest with yourself.
 Acknowledging that you lack balance is the first step to balancing your life and work as it will give you an understanding of what you truly need.

 - Stay alive.
 You’re not a machine.
 Don’t fight your body and mind as they try to send you the “have a rest” messages.
 Don’t pretend that you’re fine while you’re not because it won’t take long until the truth goes public.
 It is the body and mind that make us productive and alive.
 Without their ability to function, there is no productivity.
 Money is necessary but life is irreplaceable.

 - Slow down and diversify.
 To heal my daily pains, I introduced new excercises in my daily schedule.
 One was to walk to the office and back home.
 I discovered that driving filled me with a feeling of urgency that I couldn’t support anymore.
 I also reduced my food quantity and improved the quality.
 I used to cook in bulk because I felt that I had no time.